roblburris/reachforthestars-backend/README.md

 # reachforthestars-backend
 **TODO**
-* Add tests for GetSpecificBlogPost endpoint
+* Add tests for GetSpecificBlogPost function + endpoint
+* Create endpoint for inserting new post
-* Create 'newBlogPost' function + endpoint
+* Add tests for InsertPost function + endpoint
-* Work on users DB + endpoints
+* Work on users DB (redis?) and integrating with Firebase for Authentication